Darrin Qualman is a long-term thinker, a civilizational critic, and an avid observer of the big picture.

 He has spent much of the past six years researching and writing a forthcoming book on our global 21st century civilization.
 During that same time, Darrin also returned to university to obtain two additional degrees: a B.Sc in biology and a B.A. in history.
 He also has a B.A. in political science.

 From 1996 to 2010, he was a top staff-person and the primary researcher and writer for the National Farmers Union, a Canadian organization of farm families.
-His work focused on agriculture, energy, climate change, the environment, the economy, and international trade.
-He is a member of the Board of Directors of the international technology-assessment organization ETC Group.
+His work focused on food, agriculture, energy, climate change, the environment, the economy, and trade.
+Until very recently, he served as a member of the Board of Directors of the international technology-assessment organization ETC Group.